GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting

 \subsubsection{Quantitative Comparison.}

-As illustrated in Table~\ref{tab:1}, We adhered to the original experimental setup of RenderOcc, conducting a comparative analysis between RenderOcc and GSRender under the condition of only using the current frame for supervision.
-The objective was to explore the performance of both methods when limited to a single-frame scenario, using mIoU as the evaluation metric.
-GSRender outperformed RenderOcc, achieving a higher mIoU \textbf{(19.33~$\rightarrow$~21.36)}, and enhanced performance when used as auxiliary supervision alongside 3D supervision, improving from \textbf{26.11 to 29.56}.

-When supervised only by the current frame, the inherent limitations of 2D supervision cause both RenderOcc and GSRender to produce a thick and cracked surface.
+As illustrated in Table~\ref{tab:1}, The objective was to explore the performance of both methods when limited to a single-frame scenario, using mIoU as the evaluation metric.
+GSRender outperformed RenderOcc, achieving a higher mIoU, and enhanced performance when used as auxiliary supervision alongside 3D supervision, improving from \textbf{26.11 to 29.56}.
+When supervised only by the current frame, the inherent limitations of single view supervision cause both RenderOcc and GSRender to produce a thick surface.
 Consequently, relying solely on mIoU does not accurately reflect the model's performance.
-To truly assess the capabilities of our model, we adopted RayIoU\cite{tang2024sparseocc} as our primary evaluation metric to better evaluate the model's true capability in scene reconstruction.
-As shown in Table~\ref{tab:2}, Notably, by utilizing only one frame for auxiliary supervision, our results showed a significant improvement over RenderOcc, which uses six auxiliary frames \textbf{(19.5~$\rightarrow$~25.5}), even surpasses certain approaches that use 3D occupancy ground truth, such as SimpleOcc \textbf{(22.5~$\rightarrow$~25.5).}
+To truly assess the capabilities of our model, we adopted RayIoU \cite{tang2024sparseocc} as our primary evaluation metric to better evaluate the model's true capability in scene reconstruction.
+As shown in Table 2. it is surprising that by utilizing only one frame for auxiliary supervision.
+Our results achieved a significant improvement over RenderOcc which uses six auxiliary frames.
+In fact our approach even surpasses certain methods that rely on 3D occupancy ground truth such as SimpleOcc.